Die-Irrenanstalt/themes/README.md

 ## License

-The project itself is licensed under the [MIT](LICENSE) license, and the images and logos owned by [DIADZ](https://diadz.de) are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) license.
+The project itself is licensed under the [MIT](LICENSE) license, and the images and logos owned by [DIADZ](https://diadz.de) are licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.